barefoot-yeti/BusinessCard/README.md

 # CSS Practice File

 This repository contains a simple project for practicing CSS skills.
-The project is a business card layout that you can style using various CSS techniques.
+The project is a business card layout that I styled using various CSS techniques.

 ## Project Structure